A pregnant woman smiles as she talks to her nurse in the doctor's office.

 Diagnosing Primary Aldosteronism

-In pregnancy, primary aldosteronism is rare and a diagnosis might be difficult due to physiological changes during pregnancy.
+In pregnancy, primary aldosteronism is rare and a diagnosis might be difficult due to normal changes in hormone levels during pregnancy.
 If your health care practitioner suspects you have it, you will likely have a test to measure aldosterone and renin levels in your blood.
 Renin is a substance released by your kidneys that helps control blood pressure.

 Your doctor may recommend other tests to confirm the diagnosis of primarily aldosteronism and to pinpoint what is causing it.